 The job of a process manager is to strategically coordinate the processes.
 They analyse challenges and communicate with parties and stakeholders to construct an efficient and effective plan.
 With a strategic plan, process managers provide stakeholders, municipalities and the region with guidance to reach their objective.
 They support the program managers by designing a strategic framework and clearly formulate the objectives.
 Furthermore, they monitor processes, set deadlines and facilitate communication between the involved parties (Veth, 2019).
 The province of Drenthe has two process managers of renewable energy.
 Through their program, they drive the transition to renewable energy and one of their important competencies is knowledge on energy transition and renewable energies.
-Other stated competencies and know-how is energy policies, sustainability, science communication and local governments.
-Knowledge on energy policies and energy transition is integral to science communication for process managers.
+Other stated competencies and know-how are energy policies, sustainability, science communication for process managers.
 Science communication is an important competency, because it enables them to transform complex sustainability knowledge and policies into a strategic framework for officials.
 With this framework, officials with little to no industry knowledge on sustainability are able to use their own competencies to drive energy transition, whether by networking or executing their role as team leader.